Leandro-Hespanhol/mySql-Project/README.md

 ## Install and Usage

-At the file desafio01.sql you will find the whole code to create the database used on the following query.
+At the file desafio01.sql you will find the code to create the database used on the following query.
 Each query is on each "desafioXX.sql"

 ## Core Habilities: DataBase Normalization, mySQL queries.